cozybear-dev/thinkstcanaryd/README.md

 Simple setup for private use of honeypots.

-Used with Zapier webhook, that escalates to Pushover to mobile phone.
+Used with Pipedream, that escalates to Pushover to mobile phone.
+Zapier/IFTT are no longer options for me, as you have to pay obscene amounts of money.

 Evaluate the config and change accordingly!